prashjet/popkinmocks/docs/source/user/moments_prob_func.md

 # Probability Functions \& Moments

-Once you've constructed a model of $p(t, v, \textbf{x}, z)$, _popkinmocks_ provides tools to calculate its marginal and conditional probability functions, and moments.
+Once you've constructed a model of $p(t, v, \textbf{x}, z)$, _popkinmocks_ provides tools to calculate its marginal and conditional probability functions, moments and covariances.
 These can be either light weighted or mass weighted.

 Let's take a look, using the mixture model saved in the [Constructing Models](constructing_models.md) page: